sammagnet7/DSA-CP-C_plus/Striver_sheet/Docs/Striver_sheet-Notes.md

           - You're storing pointers in a data structure.
           - Polymorphism or dynamic lifetime needed.

-          💡 Your code is correct:
-          - Stack use is cleaner and safer.
-          - No need for `new` since object is used and returned locally.
    - Efficient way to merge a `string` and a `vector<string>` into `vector<vector<string>>`:
      - **Problem:**
        Given a `string name` and a `vector<string> emails`, insert them together into a `vector<vector<string>> ans` in the form: